sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 ## Set up an HTTP Logs and Metrics Source

-Set up a Sumo Logic [HTTP Logs and Metrics Source][] to collect your Sensu observability data:
+Set up a Sumo Logic [HTTP Logs and Metrics Source][1] to collect your Sensu observability data:

 1. In the Sumo Logic left-navigation menu, click **Manage Data** and then **Collection** to open the Collection tab.